Tormeta-Devs/youtube_downloader/README.md

 - Open the executable called `installer.bat`
 - This should have installed Python, if otherwise you don't have it installed, it should also have checked for FFmpeg, if it doesn't find it, install it.
 Likewise, it also installs the libraries necessary for the code to function.
 - To start using it, we need to open a cmd window.
-- Write the following commands in it: ` python.exe YouTube downloader.py `
+- Write the following commands in it: ` python.exe youtube_downloader.py `
 - If everything goes well, the program window should open, otherwise check that the cmd is in the program path, otherwise it travels to the with ` cd (path to the folder) `
 - Start by entering the name of a song or video to download and search for it.
 - Be careful not to touch the program too many times, because it may crash, the waiting time depends on each computer and the available Internet.